 The political shortfalls that have allowed the infodemic to take Europe by storm remain unaddressed.
 And the implications for life after the pandemic are only now starting to take shape.

-See below for the first stories in this investigation.
-More coming soon…
+See the stories in this investigation below.

 Cover image: A woman at a COVID-sceptic protest in Germany in January 2021 holds a placard reading “No more pandemic lies!”
 Photo by Ivan Radic